krazykira/VidEffects/README.md

 ## Limitations

-The effects applied using this library are temporary.
-What that means is that the orignal video doesn't change.
+- The effects applied using this library are temporary.
+What that means is that the original video doesn't change.
 Effects are only applied during video playback and once the video ends the effects end with it.
-In the future, i am aiming to apply permanant effect to videos.
-You guys are welcome to help out using PRs.
+- Minimum Supported Android version is 21 (Lollipop)
+- Saving video available only for Filters and requires Android 23 min api version.For more information check the file [VideoController](https://github.com/krazykira/VidEffects/blob/master/app/src/main/java/com/videffects/sample/controller/VideoController.kt).
-<br>For now, if you are really desperate and want to apply effects then you can use [FFmpeg](https://ffmpeg.org/) to apply effects on videos.
+- Other ways to save video once effect/filter is applied [FFmpeg](https://ffmpeg.org/) to apply effects on videos.
 Details about how to do that can be seen on this [wiki page](https://github.com/krazykira/VidEffects/wiki/Permanent-video-effects)
-Saving video available only for Filters and requires Android 23 min api version.
-For more information check the file [VideoController](https://github.com/krazykira/VidEffects/blob/master/app/src/main/java/com/videffects/sample/controller/VideoController.kt).
+- Some emulators have problems during video playback so try on real device when that happens e.g: Android Lollipop emulators don't show video.

 ## How to use it
 - Add the following code to your project's `build.gradle` file